Us recruiters spend all day on LinkedIn. Seriously. It’s where we find the best people!

 It goes a bit like this: we’ll seek you out using search criteria like location, skills and experience.
-We’ll note where you’re based, to make sure the role is within reasonable distance.
+We’ll check where you’re based, to make sure the role is within reasonable distance.
 And we’ll scour your profile for indications that you’re a good match for what we’re after.

 Be specific about your location